-This Agreement is between you, hereinafter referred to as "Customer," and Mercury Network Corporation, hereinafter referred to as "Mercury," and sets forth the terms and conditions under which you agree to use and we agree to provide Service.
+This Agreement is between you, hereinafter referred to as "Customer," and Mercury Telecom, hereinafter referred to as "Mercury," and sets forth the terms and conditions under which you agree to use and we agree to provide Service.

 THIS IS A CONTRACT.
 PLEASE READ THESE TERMS CAREFULLY BECAUSE IT INCLUDES MANY IMPORTANT TERMS, INCLUDING WARNINGS THAT YOU MAY BE UNABLE TO USE TELEPHONY SERVICE FOR 911 OR OTHER EMERGENCY CALLS UNDER CERTAIN CIRCUMSTANCES, AND LIMITS AND DISCLAIMERS ON MERCURY’S LIABILITY.
 IF YOU DO NOT AGREE TO THESE TERMS, DO NOT USE THE SERVICE.